ervinne13/dutch-comments-checker/README.md

 make build && make models
 ```

-Build will take a long time, about 15-20 minutes.
+Build will take a long time, about 20-30+ minutes.
-- Build mostly takes time when downloading and building torch.
-Would take about `[+] Building 851.8s (14/14) FINISHED` in my case.
+- Build mostly takes time when downloading and building torch and downloading NVIDIA libraries (hence why i put volumes on docker compose just for caching them).
+Would take about `[+] Building 3240.0s (16/16) FINISHED` in my case.
-- Downloading the models for the classifiers takes another 5 or so minutes
+- Downloading the models for the classifiers takes another 5 or so minutes.

 Once built and models downloaded, run the thing:
 ```